openSUSE/obs-landing/_posts/development/2017-10-09-sprint-report-10.md

 Take a look into PR<a href="https://github.com/openSUSE/open-build-service/pull/3884">#3884</a>.
 </p>

-<p>The Kiwi Editor documentation was updated with all the new features until now and how to use it. <a href="http://openbuildservice.org/help/manuals/obs-best-practices/cha.obs.best-practices.webuiusage.html#kiwi_editor_how_to">See the documentation</a>.</p>
+<p>The Kiwi Editor documentation was updated with all the new features until now and how to use it. <a href="http://openbuildservice.org/help/manuals/obs-best-practices/cha.obs.best-practices.webuiusage.html#kiwi_editor_how_to" rel="canonical">See the documentation</a>.</p>

 <h3>RabbitMQ</h3>

 <p>
 It all started with Coolo <a href="https://github.com/openSUSE/open-build-service/pull/2592">requesting</a> a predecessor for the previously used hermes.
 OBS was using <a href="https://github.com/openSUSE/hermes">Hermes</a> to send out notifications.
 You might have read about it in our very first
-<a href="http://openbuildservice.org/2017/05/05/frontend-sprint-report-1/">Sprint Report</a>.
+<a href="http://openbuildservice.org/2017/05/05/frontend-sprint-report-1/" rel="canonical">Sprint Report</a>.
 </p>

 <p>